 Priority registration allows you to register early, helping you get the classes you need to achieve your goals.
 To be eligible for priority registration you must by fully matriculated, in good academic standing and remain below the100 degree applicable units cut-off.

 Find out what sets Columbia College apart from other colleges and universities, and what to expect as a student.

-Find out what has changed with the new SSSP program (formally matriculation) and provide suggestions for improved services.
+Find out what has changed with the new Student Success and Equity program, and provide suggestions for improved services.